Salvoxia/docker-openvpn-tap/README.md

   * To set up a server using tap and bridging, use the `-B` argument when creating the configuration.
 You must supply all bridge-related arguments as well:
     ```bash
     docker run -v $OVPN_DATA:/etc/openvpn --rm salvoxia/openvpn-tap \
     ovpn_genconfig \
-          -u udp://VPN.SERVERNAME.COM:PORT \  # Your public IP/domain and port forwarded to Docker
+      -u udp://VPN.SERVERNAME.COM:1194     `# Your public IP/domain and port forwarded to Docker` \
-          -t \                                 # Enable TAP mode
+      -t                                   `# Enable TAP mode` \
-          -B \                                # Enable bridging mode
+      -B                                   `# Enable bridging mode` \
-          --bridge-name 'br0' \               # Bridge interface name (change it if br0 already exists)
+      --bridge-name 'br0'                  `# Bridge interface name (change it if br0 already exists)` \
-          --bridge-eth-if 'eth0' \            # Host network interface to bridge with
+      --bridge-eth-if 'eth0'               `# Host network interface to bridge with` \
-          --bridge-eth-ip '192.168.0.199' \   # Static IP of your Docker host
+      --bridge-eth-ip '192.168.0.199'      `# Static IP of your Docker host` \
-          --bridge-eth-subnet '255.255.255.0' \  # Subnet mask of your Docker host, no need to change for most cases
+      --bridge-eth-subnet '255.255.255.0'  `# Subnet mask of your Docker host, no need to change for most cases` \
-          --bridge-eth-gateway '192.168.0.1' \      # Your router's IP address, or gateway IP
+      --bridge-eth-gateway '192.168.0.1'   `# Your router's IP address, or gateway IP` \
-          --bridge-eth-mac 'b8:32:ac:8b:17:2e' \    # MAC address for bridge interface, could be the same as the host interface or a random one
+      --bridge-eth-mac 'b8:32:ac:8b:17:2e' `# MAC address for bridge interface, could be the same as the host interface or a random one` \
-          --bridge-dhcp-start '192.168.0.200' \     # Start of VPN client IP range
+      --bridge-dhcp-start '192.168.0.200'  `# Start of VPN client IP range` \
-          --bridge-dhcp-end '192.168.0.220'         # End of VPN client IP range
+      --bridge-dhcp-end '192.168.0.220'    `# End of VPN client IP range`
     ```
-    ⚠️ __Caution__: Choosing the wrong bridge argument values may render your host machine unreachable over the network!
-Make sure to have direct access or choose wisely!

     If a bridge with the provided name already exists, the container will simply use that.
 If the host network interface (`--bridge-eth-if`) is already part of that bridge, the container will leave the bridge alone on startup and shutdown.
 In that case, the following arguments do not have any effect:
       - `--bridge-eth-ip`
       - `--bridge-eth-subnet`
       - `--bridge-eth-gateway`
       - `--bridge-eth-mac`
+>[!CAUTION]
+>Choosing the wrong bridge argument values may render your host machine unreachable over the network!
+Make sure to have direct access or choose wisely!

   * Create certificates for generating clients:
     ```bash